PopArt: Efficient Sparse Regression and Experimental Design for Optimal Sparse Linear Bandits: Proof of Lower Bound

-\paragraph{Structure of the section} Here is the high-level idea of the proof structure. \begin{itemize} \item Reduction using symmetrization (Section \ref{subsec:symmetric reduction}) : First, we will prove that the regret lower bound of the symmetric sparse linear bandit algorithms (see Definition~\ref{def:symmetry}) is also the lower bound of the general sparse linear bandit algorithms (Lemma \ref{lem:algs then alg}).
-Keen readers would note that our action set construction is symmetric except for $(d+1)$-th coordinate, and this is for exploiting the symmetry.
-By focus on proving lower bounds for symmetric algorithms, we can exploit the favorable combinatorial properties of our action spaces to establish tighter lower bounds. \item Count the number of mistakes (Section \ref{subsubsec: count mistake}): Next, we will prove the core proposition of the lower bound proof, Proposition \ref{claim: main lower bound}.
-This proposition can be summarized as, `the learning agent has to pull sufficiently large number of arms in $\cH$ (informative actions with high regret) to make less mistakes', where `mistakes' refers to coordinates in the support of $\theta$ that has not been `hit' sufficiently by the agent via pulling the low-regret arms $\cI$ (See Equation~\eqref{eqn:m-theta} for a formal definition).
+\paragraph{Structure of the section} Here is the high-level idea of the proof structure. \begin{itemize} \item Reduction {to symmetric algorithms using algorithmic symmetrization} (Section \ref{subsec:symmetric reduction}) : First, we will prove that the regret lower bound of symmetric sparse linear bandit algorithms (see Definition~\ref{def:symmetry}) is also the lower bound of the general sparse linear bandit algorithms (Lemma \ref{lem:algs then alg}).
+Keen readers may note that our action set construction is symmetric except for the $(d+1)$-th coordinate, and this is for exploiting the symmetry.
+By {focusing} on proving lower bounds for symmetric algorithms, we can exploit the favorable combinatorial properties of our action spaces to establish tighter lower bounds. \item Count the number of mistakes (Section \ref{subsubsec: count mistake}): Next, we will prove the core proposition of the lower bound proof, Proposition \ref{claim: main lower bound}.
+This proposition can be summarized as, `the learning agent has to pull \edit{}{a} sufficiently large number of arms in $\cH$ (informative actions with high regret) to make less mistakes', where `mistakes' refers to coordinates in the support of $\theta$ that has not been `hit' sufficiently by the agent via pulling the low-regret arms $\cI$ (See Equation~\eqref{eqn:m-theta} for a formal definition).
 This implies an inherent tension between pulling informative, high regret arms $\cH$ and pulling low regret arms $\cI$, which eventually leads to the desired lower bound in Theorem~\ref{thm:lower}. \item Lower bound on symmetric algorithms (Section \ref{subsubsec: proof of main prop}) : Now it remains to show the proof of Proposition \ref{claim: main lower bound}.
-Here, to improve the $\Omega(s^{1/3} n^{2/3})$ regret lower bound proved by~\citet{hao2020high} to $\Omega(s^{2/3} n^{2/3})$, we deviate from their usage of Bretagnolle-Huber inequality, and take a novel combination of various techniques such as change of measure technique, combinatorial calculation by utilizing symmetry (Claim~\ref{claim: KL divergence}). \end{itemize} }
+Here, to improve the $\Omega(s^{1/3} n^{2/3})$ regret lower bound proved by~\citet{hao2020high} to $\Omega(s^{2/3} n^{2/3})$, we deviate from their usage of Bretagnolle-Huber inequality for binary hypothesis testing, and take a novel combination of various techniques such as a change of measure technique, combinatorial calculation by utilizing symmetry (Claim~\ref{claim: KL divergence}). \end{itemize} }